cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/helm-chart/installing-helm-worker.md

 It's a helm chart for cloudify manager which is:

-* Highly available, can be deployed with multiple replicas. ( available only when used EFS(NFS) Volume )
+* Highly available, can be deployed with multiple replicas. ( available only when used NFS like Storage file system )
 * Use persistent volume to survive restarts/failures.
 * Use external DB (postgress), which may be deployed via public helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami/postgresql
 * Use external Message Brokes (rabbitMQ), which may be deployed via public helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami